has been linked to ovarian cancer. Have you or a loved one been diagnosed with ovarian cancer?

 The Richard Harris Personal Injury Law Firm is handling talcum powder cancer lawsuits for women who used talcum powder and then developed ovarian cancer.
 If you or a loved one were diagnosed with ovarian cancer and had a history of talcum powder use, we want to evaluate your potential case.
 Please call us for a no-cost consultation at (702) 444-4444, or complete our online Free Case Review Form.

-Call us today if you know someone who used talcum powder and has been diagnosed with ovarian cancer.
+Call us today if you know someone who used talcum powder or other harmful products and has been diagnosed with ovarian cancer.